[?] Subscribe To This Site

 Can you speak green?
 This going-green-terminology and green-glossary will clarify some basic terms that are quite commonplace in the green living vocabulary.

-It should also help to clear up the definitions of some rather strange terms that are becoming popular as well.
+This list should also help to clear up the definitions of some rather strange terms that are becoming popular as well.
+In the world of carbon footprint reduction we need a better understanding of what people are talking about these days.

 and how they are part of the ecosystem.